“One of my own favorite Substacks is the Common Reader, a nerdy literature newsletter.” Helen Lewis, in the Atlantic.

 If you’re interested, start here.

 The long and the short of it is that the only way out is through.
 ‘You can never be wise unless you learn to love reading,’ said Samuel Johnson.

 For these essays, start with this one about reading.

 Everything is interesting

-I have written a few essays that have been read by thousands of people and featured on Marginal Revolution or The Browser.
-They don’t come up very often, but sometimes I’ll blog about whatever I want to know about that I can’t get somewhere else.
+They don’t come up very often, but sometimes I blog about whatever I want to know (or alraady know) that I can’t get somewhere else.
 For example: